BXYMartin/JIT_PyTorch-Cpp/README.md

 # PyTorch JIT Experiments
-Test for running a PyTorch Module in C++
+Test for running a PyTorch Module（ResNet 18） in C++

 ## img-bin
 Convert a image file to binary file.